AngShengJun/dsi14projects/project_2/README.md

 ### Introduction

 This README file is intended to provide an overview of the modeling process for Project 1.
 The scope of Project 2 involves building a regression model based on the Ames Housing Dataset.
-This model will predict the transactional saleprice of a house in Ames City.
+This model will predict the transactional sale price of a house in Ames City.

-This project is also centered around utlising Kaggle as a platform to practice data science.
+This project is also centered around utilizing Kaggle as a platform to practice data science.

 ---